rocky/solc-vscode/README-DEVELOP.md

 ## node version 12 problem

 Right now this code runs `solc`, and that pulls in the `scrypt` package.
 Nodejs version 12 doesn't work with this.
 See https://github.com/barrysteyn/node-scrypt/issues/193.

+# Run from VSIX file...

+This extension has been packaged as a [VSIX package](https://docs.microsoft.com/en-us/visualstudio/extensibility/anatomy-of-a-vsix-package?view=vs-2019).
+I have not been able to figure out how to use it to verify that this works.
+If you do, let me know.

 # How to run code in this github repository